 - Modelling global best practice examples of city branding, we will be capitalising on the findings of a 2015 study of 200 cities that found that cities with stronger destination brands - as measured by the city brand index - had more success in sustained economic prosperity.

 Smart and sustainable

-- We are launching a health tech challenge in June, which will run through to October.
-The Challenge will identify health tech innovations with commercialisation potential and target support to accelerate their growth.
+- In October we completed the delivery of the HealthTech Supernode Challenge to identify health tech innovations with commercialisation potential and to target support to accelerate their growth.